Can A Substance Abuse Counselor Help Me?

 Please note that “substance abuse” and “substance dependence” are now referred to as “substance use disorder” per the DSM-5.

 If you find that you have trouble controlling your use of certain substances, then you may have a substance use disorder.
-This is a serious disorder that can affect your life and that of your family members in negative ways.
+Substance use disorder (previously known as substance abuse) is a serious disorder that can affect your life and that of your family members in negative ways.
 That's why it can be important for you to seek treatment and get the professional help you deserve in a timely manner.

 What is substance use disorder?

 Substance use disorder can be characterized by a dependence on any addictive substance.
-This might include illegal drugs, prescription drugs, and alcohol use.
+This might include illegal drugs, prescription drugs, or alcohol use.

-According to the Substance Abuse And Mental Health Services Administration, such use results in “clinically significant impairment, including health problems, disability, and failure to meet major responsibilities at work, school, or home.”
-Addiction counselors work to develop treatment plans based on each individual’s experience with substance use behavioral disorder (formerly substance abuse behavioral disorder).
-It can be helpful to find a drug counselor whom you click with and whom you feel understands your experiences with drug use to improve addiction counseling outcomes.
+According to the Substance Abuse And Mental Health Services Administration, such substance use results in “clinically significant impairment, including health problems, disability, and failure to meet major responsibilities at work, school, or home.”
+Substance use counselors work to develop counseling plans based on each individual’s experience with substance use behavioral disorder.
+It can be helpful to find a substance use counselor whom you click with and whom you believe understands your experiences with substance use to improve addiction counseling outcomes.

-Note that these counselors are sometimes referred to as substance abuse counselors, but phrases like “substance abuse,” “drug and alcohol abuse,” and “drug abuse” are not used by today’s mental health centers.
+Note that these counselors are sometimes referred to as substance abuse counselors, but phrases like “substance abuse,” “substance abuse counselor,” “substance abuse counseling“, “drug and alcohol abuse,” and “drug abuse” are not used by today’s mental health centers.

 It can be difficult to admit that you are experiencing substance use disorder.
-Few people want to think of themselves as having an addiction, mainly because of the bleak picture that mainstream media often paints of people who live with addictions.
-In this light, it may seem as if people with these disorders are doomed to a life of failure.
+Few people want to think of themselves as having an addiction, mainly because of the bleak picture that mainstream media often paints of people who live with addictive, substance use disorders.
+In this light, it may seem as if people with substance use are doomed to a life of failure.
 Of course, this doesn’t have to be the case.

-If this use has cost you friends or loved ones, then there may be a problem that needs to be addressed.
+If substance use has cost you friends or loved ones, then there may be a problem with substances that needs to be addressed.
 Moreover, if you find yourself having a hard time getting through the day without alcohol, drugs, or medication, then you likely have a substance use disorder.
 The exception may be if you have a diagnosed condition that requires the use of medication.
-Still, it can be possible to misuse prescription medication as well, so if you are using the prescription medication in any way other than prescribed by a doctor, this can also be a sign of a possible this disorder.
+Still, it can be possible to misuse prescription medication as well, so if you are using the prescription medication in any way other than prescribed by a doctor, this can also be a sign of a possible substance use disorder.

 iStock